 If you were charged under California or federal child pornography laws, there may be a number of defenses that a child pornography lawyer in San Diego can raise on your behalf.
 Some common legal defenses against child pornography charges include arguing that you were not in “possession” of the material in question or that you were falsely accused.
 Evidence against you also may have been obtained through an unlawful search or seizure.
 In other cases, someone may have planted the material without your knowledge and consent, either by downloading it on your computer or by hacking your computer.
 Also, a defendant sometimes can argue that the material is not considered “obscene” under the statute.Consult a San Diego Child Pornography Attorney to Protect Your Rights

 There are few charges that can damage your reputation more than child pornography charges.
 If you or someone close to you is facing this situation, Roseline D. Feral is ready to help.
 She has over 30 years of experience and believes that each defendant deserves strong and thorough advocacy.
 We represent people in San Diego, Chula Vista, Coronado, Del Mar, Carlsbad, Encinitas, La Jolla, Oceanside, Escondido, Ramona, Rancho Santa Fe, San Marcos, Valley Center, and Vista, among other cities.
-For a free appointment with a criminal defense attorney, contact us online or give us a call at 619-232-1010.
+For an appointment with a criminal defense attorney, contact us online or give us a call at 619-232-1010.
 You also can call Attorney Feral directly at 619-301-1191.